HAŠK

-HAŠK (full name Hrvatski akademski športski klub, Croatian Academic Sports Club) was a Croatian football club established in Zagreb in 1903 which ceased operating in 1945.
+HAŠK (full name Hrvatski akademski športski klub, Croatian Academic Sports Club) was a Croatian football club established in Zagreb in 1903.
 The club was one of the most successful sides in Zagreb and the Kingdom of Yugoslavia in the period between the two World Wars.
-Since then several sports clubs have claimed to descend from it, the most significant of which is HAŠK Mladost sports society.
+The club operated until 1945, when it was disbanded by a decree of the communist authorities.

+Today, the sports society HAŠK Mladost is considered the successor of HAŠK, with the exception of the football section, whose successor is NK HAŠK 1903.

 History

 Early days

 HAŠK was founded as a multi-sports club in November 1903 by nine Zagreb students (August Adam, Dragutin Albrecht, Petar Čerlek, Vjekoslav Jurković, Marko Kostrenčić, Krešimir Miskić, Oskar Mohr, Lav Wodwarška and Hinko Würth) who are today seen as pioneers of organized sports at the University of Zagreb.
 The club's purpose was to popularize sports among Croatian students, as well as to counter the ongoing magyarization of Croatian public life, since Croatia was at the time part of the Austro-Hungarian Empire.
 The club's colours were red, white and golden, chosen to represent the colours of Croatian provinces.

 At first, the club had sections for fencing, ice-skating, skiing, sledding and sports shooting, but ever since football was introduced in the spring of 1904, it became the most popular and well-known department of the club.
 The club played its first official game on 16 October 1906 against PNIŠK Zagreb (Prvi nogometni i športski klub Zagreb, First football and sports club Zagreb) which ended in a 1–1 draw in front of 800 spectators.

-The club played many non-league games against local sides and against foreign opponents in the following years, such as the game against BEAC (The University of Budapest sports club) in 1909.
+The club played many non-league games against local sides and against foreign opponents in the following years, such as the game against BEAC (the University of Budapest sports club) in 1909.
 When the first Croatian football championship was started in 1912, HAŠK were heading the table in mid-season and were later declared champions as the competition was abandoned after the winter break due to poor organization.
 The championship was never relaunched, and during World War I the club went on hiatus.